 We also collaborate with researchers who want to engage the equality and human rights sector in research projects on areas of shared interest.
-If you’d like to discuss ideas for potential collaboration, please get in touch with Katharine Knox, our Head of Research and Policy Impact, at email@example.com
+If you’d like to discuss ideas for potential collaboration, please get in touch with us on email@example.com.

 Through our briefings and newsletter, we make sure research on equality and human rights can be accessed by people who need it.
 You can sign up to our newsletter here.